About Me

 In the past, I worked for School of Data, building data literacy among civil society and journalists in over 20 countries; for OpenOil, advocating for more publicly-available data about the extractive industries in order to push for more equitable distribution of natural resources; for the Open Knowledge Foundation, working with communities around the world pushing for open data availability and use, and for Access Info Europe, campaigning for an access to information law in Spain.
 I’ve written for the Correspondent, Himal Southasian and the New Humanitarian, among others, and I’m a regular contributor to Global Voices, where I write about digital policy in Bangladesh.

-I’m an avid reader (you can see what I’m reading here), and I also enjoy hosting and moderating conversations, particularly with authors.
-I’ve spoken at a wide range of events, from hacker camps to universities, literature festivals and tech conferences, activist camps and humanitarian congresses, among others.
+I’ve been invited to speak at a wide range of events, from hacker camps to tech conferences, activist camps and humanitarian congresses, among others.
 I’ve given keynotes and presentations, taken part in panels and moderated conversations, mostly in English but sometimes in German, and very occasionally, in Spanish and French too.
+I’ve also been invited to give guest lectures at a variety of universities, and really enjoy speaking to students from a wide range of disciplines about my work.

 contact